 Why World Teacher’s day is necessary

-UNESCO’s program ‘EFA Global Monitoring Report’ states that one-third of all adults worldwide are illiterate, and almost half of them are women.
+UNESCO’s program ‘EFA Global Monitoring Report’ states that one-third of all adults worldwide are illiterate, and almost half are women.
 UNESCO wishes to change this situation by 2050, focusing on three main goals: quality learning, lifelong learning opportunities, and equitable learning outcomes for all children across all contexts.

-Education is so much more than just reading, writing, and mathematics skills which can be improved through innovative internet resources like Khan Academy tutorials online.
+Education is much more than just reading, writing, and mathematics skills which can be improved through innovative internet resources like Khan Academy tutorials online.
 The report has identified four priorities areas that need to be addressed at the global level to improve education:

 - Quality and learning outcomes